invisibleroads/socketIO-client/missions/README.md

 Describe your long-term goal for the project.

 # Mission
-Describe your short-term goal for the project.
+Describe a short-term goal that you can complete within two weeks.

 # Owner
 State your name.